karakays/dotfiles/README.md

 # Personal dotfiles

-Running on [Debian 9.5](https://www.debian.org/) and [macOS High Sierra](https://en.wikipedia.org/wiki/MacOS_High_Sierra) operating systems.
+Running on [Debian](https://www.debian.org/) and [Cygwin](https://cygwin.com) operating systems.
+It also supports macOS but not active.

 ## Packages

 Some base packages include (needs to be updated):
-* vim version 8.1
+* vim-gtk3 version 8.1
-    - with support for scripting languages
+    - with scripting language and clipboard support
-    - vim-nox
 * tmux version 2.7

 ## Feedback